switux/AstroWeatherStation/README.md

     - External micro USB socket for debugging (serial console) and firmware updates
     - Configuration mode and runtime configuration updates

-## Pricing

-All parts can be found on aliexpress, except for the rain sensor and the PVC sheet which is much cheaper when locally sourced.
-I estimated the raw cost of materials (price vary ...) to be **about 215.- CHF VAT incl.** with about 50% spent on the RG-9 and the wind sensors (shipping is quite expensive for the latter).
-About 50.- are for enclosures and the other sensors, the rest well ... is the rest :-)

 ## ASSUMPTIONS

 A Wifi network is available to send sensor data and send alarms.
 In my case this is provided by a 4G module attached to a Raspberry Pi 4 which pilots the instruments.